Academic Leaders Start Here

-Session IV: Refining Self and Current Topics in Leadership
+Refining Self and Current Topics in Leadership

 The final session provides the opportunity for the Fellows to exercise their learned experiences.
 Session IV is held in conjunction with the first day of the AACP Annual Meeting and features an inspirational presentation from a nationally-known expert in body language, verbal and non-verbal communications, and a discussion on the future of pharmacy and higher education.

 The day ends with a graduation ceremony and dinner in honor of the Leadership Fellows.